 My main point, then, in the aftermath of Savile and the subsequent idiot response, is to draw attention to the folly of too much finger-pointing and to counsel that a bad reaction to a bad event can be as damaging to society as the bad event itself.
 Jung was instructive here and warned against scapegoating which is a long established psychological phenomenon in human behaviour with its own sinister pathology.
 When an individual or a group is being singled out as especially depraved we need to be suspicious.
 It is invariably a driver for further degenerate behaviour.

-Dodgy celebs that use their position to take advantage of the vulnerable might be high on the creep scale but I’m not sure that condemning them based on accusation alone is very helpful.
-I’m not even sure that jailing the ones who are still around decades after the event does much to serve justice either.
-They are easy targets for an undiscerning morality, one too often driven by a vengeful kind of religiosity.
-People like Jimmy Savile are the perfect foil.
-If there’s a lesson to be drawn it is that neither type, the celebrity clown or the moral crusader, should be allowed anywhere near a position of authority in society.
+People in power who abuse their privilege need to be sanctioned accordingly, though I’m not sure condemning them based on accusation alone is helpful.
+I’m not sure that prosecuting the ones still around decades after the event does much to serve justice either.
+They are easy targets for an undiscerning morality too often driven by a vengeful kind of religiosity.
+Celebs high on the creep scale like Jimmy Savile are the perfect foil.
+If there’s a lesson to be drawn it is that neither the celebrity clown nor the moral crusader should be allowed anywhere near a position of authority.
 Probity in its purest form is a rare event in the world and needs all the help it can get free of such contaminants.

 While the media waxed hysterical over the Savile affair, there were a few enlightened voices buried in the prurience where wiser insight prevailed:

-• In a long and excellent piece entitled Light Entertainment: Our Paedophile Culture Andrew O’Hagan talked of “willed outrage” and asked if “our culture itself is largely paedophile in its commercial and entertainment excitements.”
+• In a long and excellent piece entitled Andrew O’Hagan talked of “willed outrage” and asked if “our culture itself is largely paedophile in its commercial and entertainment excitements.”
 He thought there was something creepy about British light entertainment and always has been.

-• Bryan Appleyard in The Maiden Tribute of Jimmy Savile warned that “child abuse should not be used as a priggish moral crusade to disguise our woes nor as a prison for our intellects.”
+• Bryan Appleyard in warned that “child abuse should not be used as a priggish moral crusade to disguise our woes nor as a prison for our intellects.”

-• In his Times column Beware a modern Salem over child abuse David Aaronovitch suggested that “pursuing witch hunts is as dangerous as ignoring victims” and that post Savile “we are in danger of passing from one kind of injustice to another”.
+• In his Times column David Aaronovitch suggested that “pursuing witch hunts is as dangerous as ignoring victims” and that post Savile “we are in danger of passing from one kind of injustice to another”.

 • When Barbara Hewson argued for lowering the age of consent a torrent of vitriol rained down upon her.
-Perhaps she was being deliberately provocative because the thrust of her article Yewtree Is Destroying The Rule Of Law in Spiked wasn't consent.
+Perhaps she was being deliberately provocative because the thrust of her article in Spiked wasn't consent.
 It was to point out the dangers of the Police and the NSPCC assuming the role of judge and jury faced with allegations of sexual abuse.
 She thought that “the manipulation of the British criminal-justice system to produce scapegoats on demand was a grotesque spectacle.”